Estonia's Parliament fails to elect president in first round

 The 63-year-old Karis, a former state auditor and university head, was the only candidate running in the election to succeed Kersti Kaljulaid, Estonia’s first female president.
 She couldn't seek another five-year term in office because she failed to obtain the support of 21 lawmakers to nominate her as a candidate.

-“Tomorrow's another day," Karis told reporters immediately after election officials had announced the official results.
+“Tomorrow's another day.
+I trust we'll get a different kind of result,” Karis told reporters immediately after election officials had announced the official results.

+It is possible for lawmakers to register new candidates into the election with Karis until early Tuesday but, by late Monday, there were no indications that would happen.

 Under Estonia’s complex presidential election system, another two voting rounds are scheduled for Tuesday.
-If that fails to yield a result, the election will be transferred to a special 208-member electoral college consisting of lawmakers and representatives of municipalities who would vote on a new head of state in September.
+If that fails to yield a result, the election will be transferred to a special 208-member electoral college consisting of lawmakers and representatives of municipalities who would vote in September.

 Should even that body fail to elect the head of state, the vote would move back to Parliament and the process would start all over again.
 That’s what happened in 2016 when Kaljulaid was eventually elected by lawmakers after even the special electoral body couldn’t come up with a result.

-But the president's powers include being the supreme commander of Estonia’s armed forces, formally appointing government members, signing laws to make them valid.
+But the president's powers include being the supreme commander of Estonia’s armed forces, formally appointing government members and signing laws to make them valid.
 The president also has the authority to veto laws.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.